Kelly Ripa Cuddles Up To Mark Consuelos In Cute Black & White Throwback

 “Best couple by far on and off TV!” another noted.

-Last year, Woman’s Day chronicled Ripa and Consuelos’s love story from the time they met when 23-year-old Cosuelos screen-tested with Ripa when he auditioned for AMC.
-The two eloped to Los Vegas on May 1, 1996, and they’ve been married for the past 23 year years.
+Last year, Woman’s Day chronicled Ripa and Consuelos’ love story from the time they met, when 23-year-old Consuelos screen-tested with Ripa when he auditioned for AMC.
+The two eloped in Las Vegas on May 1, 1996, and they’ve been married for the past 23 years.
 Consuelos and Ripa share three children — Michael Joseph, Lola Grace, and Joaquin Antonio.

 After six years as a couple on AMC, Ripa left to take over Kathie Lee Gifford’s spot on Live, and she hosted with Regis Philbin for several years, staying on with several different co-hosts since Regis retired in late 2011.
 Meanwhile, Consuelos stars on the CW hit, Riverdale, which airs Wednesday nights at 8/7 Central on the network.